-People wishing to apply for a new service should call or stop by our office or contact us to set up an appointment with Mr. Mike Johnson, our Engineering Technician.
-Mike does the engineering for all new services.
-Mike will meet with you on site to look at your proposed service.
+People wishing to apply for a new service should call or stop by our office or contact us to set up an appointment with Mr. Clay Becker, our Engineering Technician.
+Clay does the engineering for all new services.
+Clay will meet with you on site to look at your proposed service.
 There are several pieces of information he needs from you in order to give you the best possible advice on your new service.
-If you know this information before you meet with Mike, it will streamline the process and save time and money.
+If you know this information before you meet with Clay, it will streamline the process and save time and money.

 - Know where you want your service to be located.
 Our point of attachment is below the breakers on URD secondary services and at the tail of the load wires on overhead services.
 Therefore, it is important that you know exactly where you want your meter located.